psycopg/psycopg2/doc/src/cursor.rst

         The cursor will be unusable from this point forward; an `~psycopg2.InterfaceError` will be raised if any operation is attempted with the cursor.

+        .. versionchanged:: 2.5 if the cursor is used in a ``with`` statement, the method is automatically called at the end of the ``with`` block.

     .. attribute:: closed